 M. S. A. Australian Seabird and Turtle Rescue

-Miranda has a diverse background in science, including research, education and communications.
-With degrees in marine biology and journalism, her curiosity has led her into a variety of roles, including assisting in taxonomy, ichthyology and microbiology laboratories, curating and caring for wildlife exhibits, writing grants for wildlife organisations and teaching astronomy, biology and Montessori.
+Miranda has a diverse background in science, spanning research, environmental consulting, education, and science communication.
+With degrees in marine biology and journalism, she has worked in a variety of roles, including assisting in taxonomy, ichthyology, and microbiology laboratories, curating and caring for wildlife exhibits, writing grants for conservation organizations, and teaching subjects ranging from astronomy to marine biology.

-Miranda is an HDR student at Southern Cross University's National Marine Science Centre in New South Wales, Australia.
-Her research is partnered with the Reef Restoration and Adaptation Program (RRAP), based at the Australian Institute of Marine Science, and focuses on using assisted evolution strategies to increase the fitness of reef-building corals.
-You can read more about her research HERE
+Miranda completed her MSc by Research at Southern Cross University in New South Wales, Australia, in July 2024.
+Her research, in collaboration with the Reef Restoration and Adaptation Program (RRAP) at the Australian Institute of Marine Science, explores assisted evolution strategies and symbiotic relationships to enhance the resilience of reef-building corals.
+You can read more about her research HERE.

-When Miranda is taking a short break from writing and analyzing her data, she can be found beachcombing local seashores for specimens to add to her growing collection, photographing and videoing biodiversity in tidepools, hiking and camping with her family, or reading sci-fi and fantasy novels.
+When taking a break from her work, Miranda enjoys beachcombing for specimens to add to her growing natural history collection, documenting biodiversity through photography and video, hiking and camping with her family, and reading sci-fi and fantasy novels.

 M. S. A. Lizard Island Research Station